 For example, if you are eligible for Social Security retirement benefits but have opted to wait until you reach full retirement age, a hacker with your SSN could apply for those benefits in your name.
 Because Social Security benefits are usually deposited directly into a bank account, you might not even discover this until you try to apply for benefits years down the road.

-Pro tip: It’s a good idea to check on your Social Security account once or twice a year to make sure everything looks like it should.
+Pro tip: It’s a good idea to check your Social Security account once or twice a year to make sure everything looks as it should.
 If you believe that a scammer is using your SSN to collect your Social Security benefits, call the Social Security Fraud Hotline at 800-269-0271.

 They can use your SSN to get a loan in your name.